Green Clay Powder (Illite clay) 200g

 Care Instructions

 Store in a cool, dark, dry environment when not in use.
-Note that some essential oils and absolutes may naturally solidify when cool.
 Keep powders in air tight containers and limit exposure to air and moisture, otherwise they may harden.